bkownacki1/CS3398-Kree-F2019/README.txt

     - Researched Javascript, HTML, node.js, and the Google Maps API.
 Added JS code to validate the user input and collect the data.

   Jesse:
+    - Researched javascript, node.js, html, and css.
+Working to better understand it all to work into group project.
 _______________________________
 Project Next Step: